What is the Circular Economy?

 The concept became notable in the late 20th century, with significant developments in the 1970s when Walter Stahel proposed the idea of a closed-loop economy.
 The Ellen MacArthur Foundation outlined its principles in the early 2010s.

-This term refers to an economic system that shifts towards more utilisation of resources through means of reuse, recycling, and regeneration, subsequently reducing our reliance on finite resources.
+This term refers to an economic system that shifts towards more utilisation of resources through means of reuse, recycling, and regeneration, subsequently reducing our reliance on finite resources like food.

 The circular economy does not have a single inventor.
 It draws from ideas like industrial ecology, cradle-to-cradle design (by William McDonough and Michael Braungart), and the work of Walter Stahel on the “performance economy.”